 And that brings me back to why it ended up in my shopping cart (yes, I need a cart when I shop for bourbon in Kentucky).
 Simply put, I'd never had it, I can't get it, and so I wanted it.
 Plus I'd heard good things about it.

 Did the bourbon live up to the kind words I'd read though?

-Purchase Info: Barrel# 5043517: $45.99 for a 750 mL bottle at Total Wine.
+Purchase Info: $31.99 for 750 mL bottle at the Party Source, Bellevue, KY.

 BourbonGuy.com accepts no advertising.
-It is solely supported by the generosity of our patrons and by the hand-made products I sell at the BourbonGuy Gifts Etsy store.
-If you'd like to become a patron visit patreon.com/arok or if you'd like to shop for bourbon goods, visit BourbonGuyGifts.com.
+It is solely supported by the sale of the hand-made products I sell at the BourbonGuy Gifts Etsy store.
+If you'd like to support BourbonGuy.com, visit BourbonGuyGifts.com.
 Thanks!